rschristopher/ischristtrue.com/src/doctrines/hell.md

 Recognize the divinity of the lowliest of human lives.
-Remember that our souls are immortal, and that We do not deserve a return to nothingness,
+Remember that our souls are immortal, and that we
+ (created in the image and likeness of the creator of the universe) will not return to nothingness.
+A human soul is not destined for nirvana nor moksha -- every soul is destined for truth, be it glorious, be it cold, be it fire.
+God have mercy on us.